 Tango and Equality

-This shared humanness is a powerful source of emotional release for those at the margins of society.
-Tango liberates them because, in tango, they regain the dignity of being on the same footing.
-All tango dancers are created equal, whether they are taxi drivers or company executives, servant girls or first daughters.
-You connect with the person dancing with you simply as a fellow human being, regardless of their social status.
-Tango is where Cinderella and Prince Charming fall in love.
-"It melts down differences by zeroing in on our commonality," Dujovne wrote.
-"It feeds our hunger for being on a level with others."
+This shared humanity offers profound spiritual support, especially to those most vulnerable.
+In tango, they find liberation and dignity—because here, everyone stands on the same footing.
+All dancers are created equal, whether taxi drivers or CEOs, servant girls or first daughters.
+In the embrace of tango, you connect not with someone’s status, but with their essence—as a fellow human being.
+It’s where Cinderella meets Prince Charming and falls in love.
+“It melts down differences by zeroing in on our commonality,” Dujovne writes.
+“It feeds our hunger for being on a level with others.”

-Equality has been a dream of the American people since the creation of this nation.
-When early immigrants faced injustice under the English crown, they cried out for equal treatment.
-Thomas Jefferson wrote in 1776: "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty, and the pursuit of happiness."
-This document, The Declaration of Independence, laid the constitutional foundation for this nation.
+Equality has been a foundational ideal in the United States since its inception.
+When early immigrants suffered injustice under the English crown, they demanded equal treatment.
+In 1776, Thomas Jefferson wrote: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty, and the pursuit of happiness.”
+These words, enshrined in the Declaration of Independence, laid the constitutional foundation for the nation.

-After 240 years, however, the gap between rich and poor has not narrowed.
-In fact, it has only grown wider.
-Power corrupts.
-When we were under the oppression of a tyrant, we championed equality.
-But once in power, we began repeating the very injustices we once condemned.
-Self-interest and compassion are juxtaposed in human nature.
-When we keep a balance between the two, we thrive.
-But when we tip the scale—prioritizing only ourselves while disregarding others, when we create doctrines like individualism and personal liberty to justify selfishness, when we reinterpret the founding documents through a narrow, self-serving lens that favors the self over society, the rich over the poor, the powerful over the powerless, and the villains over the victims, when we allow ourselves to pursue self-interest at the expense of others, when we permit tycoons to use unfair competition to establish monopolies, when the rich are given the privilege to use their money to influence legislation and policy-making, when the law becomes the means to advance the interests of the privileged class, when freedom is used to promote arms sales, violence, doping, obscenity, homosexuality and alternative life styles, when personal liberty is used to undermine traditional family and family-based values—the very foundation of society, when divorce, irresponsible sex, single parent family and same sex marriage become the accepted norms and are sponsored by the state, we get ourselves further and further into the mess we are in now.
+Yet more than 240 years later, the gap between rich and poor has only widened.
+Power tends to corrupt.
+As subjects of tyranny, we championed equality; but once in power, we began perpetuating the very injustices we once opposed.
+Human nature is a balance of self-interest and compassion.
+When these forces are held in equilibrium, societies thrive.
+But when self-interest dominates—when we elevate individualism and personal liberty to justify selfishness, when we reinterpret founding principles to favor the rich over the poor, the powerful over the powerless, when monopolies flourish under the guise of free enterprise, when money buys legislation, when the law becomes a tool of the privileged, when freedom is exploited to promote arms sales, violence, doping, exploitation, or cultural decay, when personal liberty is used to undermine traditional family values, when divorce, promiscuity, single parent family and same sex marriage become the accepted norms and are sponsored by the state, we get ourselves further and further into the mess we are in now.

 The following video captures these themes beautifully.
-It's skillfully directed, thought-provoking, and filled with humorous touches—from the crowd’s reactions, to the sparkle in the audience’s eyes, to the old woman being carried away.
-The performance itself is superb, with exquisite musicality and choreography.
-I especially admire the ending, where the elegant dignity of the underdog prevails over the arrogance of the elite.
-Watch it in full screen for the full effect.
+It’s artfully directed, thought-provoking, and laced with humor—from the crowd’s reactions to the sparkle in their eyes, to the old woman being carried away.
+The performance is superb, with exquisite musicality and choreography.
+I particularly admire the ending, where the quiet dignity of the underdog triumphs over the arrogance of the elite.
+Watch it in full screen for the best experience.

 Delete